Winter Soldier Investigation: Efforts to discredit the WSI

 Months before the WSI event, the organizers anticipated heavy scrutiny and attacks on their credibility, and they prepared for it.
 Although military documentation was provided, some media organizations such as the Detroit News tried to discredit the hearings on the very first day of testimony by questioning the authenticity of the 109 testifying veterans.
 Discharge papers were examined; military records were checked against DoD records; after all their digging, it was claimed that not one fraudulent veteran was found.
 The Detroit Free Press reported daily of participants who had been confirmed by the DoD as veterans.

 As noted in VVAW records, each veteran's authenticity and testimony were also checked shortly after the hearings by Nixon's "plumbers."
 Charles Colson was assigned the task.
 In a confidential "Plan to Counteract Viet Nam Veterans Against the War," Colson wrote, "The men that participated in the pseudo-atrocity hearings in Detroit will be checked to ascertain if they are genuine combat veterans."
 At one point, the Nixon team suggested in a memo about VVAW, "Several of their regional coordinators are former Kennedy supporters."
 VVAW was also targeted by the FBI for observation as a possible dissident organization.

 The Nixon administration also attempted to rally pro-war veterans to counter VVAW.
 "What happened to the president's request that we take steps to mobilize veterans?" demanded White House Chief of Staff H. R. Haldeman to Colson just a few weeks after the WSI.
 "The President should know that we are continuing the effort to discredit VVAW," Colson assured Haldeman.
 Nixon aides formed the Vietnam Veterans for a Just Peace, according to Colson, as a "counterfoil" to Kerry and the VVAW, and they did everything they could to boost the group.
 John O'Neill, representing this group, made public appearances denouncing the antiwar veterans and promoting Nixon's Vietnamization policy.
 According to White House memos, Colson worked behind the scenes to get a Kerry-O'Neill debate on nationwide television.
 "Let's destroy this young demagogue before he becomes another Ralph Nader," he wrote, referring to Kerry.

 Seven years after the hearings, writer Guenter Lewy claimed in his book, America in Vietnam, that allegations against Marines were investigated by the Naval Investigative Service.
 Lewy wrote that the report stated that some veterans contacted by the NIS said they did not attend the WSI hearing in Detroit or had never been to Detroit, and many refused to be interviewed.
 However, government officials have no record of the report and no other historian has seen it.
 Lewy later said that he could not recall if he had actually seen the alleged report or simply been told of its contents.
-An excerpt from Guenter Lewy's book, America in Vietnam, is in Wikiquote.